azlux/log2ram/README.md

 df -h
 mount
 ```
-and change size into /usr/bin/log2ram if mendatory
+and change size into /usr/bin/log2ram if necessary